Key Steps and Proven Strategies

 The first step in any commercial building construction project is to conceptualize and design the building.
 This involves defining the project's goals, identifying the target audience, and developing preliminary floor plans and a site plan.
 It is also important to consider the building's budget, site constraints, and local building codes.
 For the floor plan and the zoning study, you will need to hire an architect.
 An experienced architect will be familiar with the zoning and building codes and can help you with the preliminary floor plans and the site plan that will comply with applicable regulations.

-• Develop a preliminary floor plan.
+Develop a preliminary floor plan.
 This will give you a general idea of the building's layout and size.
 A modern office building will normally have a much larger floor plate than it did in the early 20th century.
 It will also have a larger floor plate than a residential building.
 A modern office building will have to comply with the Americans with Disabilities Act (ADA), while an apartment building with more than 4 units will have to comply with the Fair Housing Act.
+You can read about the ADA here and the Fair Housing Act Manual here.

-• Consider the building's site constraints, and local building codes.
+Consider the building's site constraints, and local building codes.
 These factors will all impact the design of the building.
 What are the climate and soil conditions?
 Is it in a flood zone?
-In fact, prior to buying the property, you should check on the soil conditions and do an environmental study.
+In fact, prior to buying the property, you should check on the soil conditions by hiring a geotechnical engineer and do an environmental study.
 You don’t want to buy a property that has pollution as this will be costly to remediate.
-In Miami, we use the Florida Building Code.
+In Miami, we use the Florida Building Code which you can read here.

 The conceptualization and design phase is an important step in any commercial building construction project.
 By taking the time to carefully plan the project, you can increase the chances of success.